The techniques described in this article apply to wheels of conventional construction, generally with 28 or more evenly-spaced spokes.

 This is not to say that there is nothing a cyclist with reasonable mechanical skills can do in cases of moderate damage.
 But I would suggest that you not mess with your spokes unless you have mastered most other aspects of bicycle maintenance.

 Blips may or may not be accompanied by flat spots or dents (where a portion of the rim has been pushed in toward the hub, making the wheel out of round).
 If there is such a flat spot more than 2 or 3 millimeters deep, the wheel should first be taken to a well-equipped bike shop which has a special tool for pulling out dents of this sort.
-In most cases, this tool can be used without even removing the wheel from the bicycle.
-The puller is only for rough adjustment, and fine tuning with the spokes still may be necessary.
+The puller is only for rough adjustment, and fine tuning with the spokes still will be necessary.

-I own an Overland Rim-True Straightener, probably the tool Sheldon mentioned.
+I own an Overland Rim-True Straightener, probably the tool Sheldon mentioned (photo at right).
 It has a concave shoe which sits on top of the inflated tire, and a hook which goes under the rim.
 The bottom of the hook is forked so it can fit over a spoke.
 Tightening a large wingnut pulls the hook up, and pulls out the dent in the rim.
-This tool is no longer made, though it sometimes appears on EBay.
+This tool is no longer made, though it sometimes appears on eBay.

 If the spokes have not been adjusted since the wheel was damaged, they can provide a good guide as to how far to pull out the rim.
 Loosen the spokes at the center of the dent about 6 turns, tapering off over a couple of spokes to either side.
 (But remember, turning spokes when the tire is inflated can puncture the inner tube if the rim does not have recessed spoke holes -- so you should deflate the tire at this step).
-If using the Overland tool or the fencepost, reinflate the tire before you pull out the dent -- until the spokes just begin to tighten.
+Reinflate the tire before you pull out the dent.
 Remove the tool, deflate the tire, retighten the spokes and check the true of the rim.
-You can check without removing the tire, by sighting across the inner face of the rim.
+You can check without removing the tire, by sighting across the inner face of the rim while the bicycle is on the truing stand or the bicycle.
 You may have to pull out the dent again, with the spokes loosened a couple of turns further.
 You are done when the retightened spokes come up to the same tension as the other spokes, and the dent is gone.
+For the final truing, remove the tire so you can guide accurately on the outside of the rim.
+The result isn't absolutely perfect but it is functionally fine.
+It's quite a bit of trouble.
+It was worth the trouble for me with one flat spot on a friend's special, hand-built wheel.

 Now that the wheel is reasonably round, you are ready to deal with the blip itself.
 Some bike shops have a special pair of pliers made for this purpose.
-If you don't have the special pliers, the best method is to use a hammer.
+There is also a tool called the Rim Rench, currently out of production, but it may be back in production by the time you read this.
+If you don't have the special pliers, the best tool is a hammer.
 The rim should be rested on a corner of a workbench so the side you are not hitting is supported over a fairly wide area that centers on the blip.
+The hammer can remove only outward bends; the other tools can remove inward bends too..

 The greatest danger, no matter what kind of tool you use, is overcorrecting and then denting in the side of the rim.
 To keep this from happening, apply just a little bit of force at first, check the reflection again, apply just a little bit more force, check and so on.
 It doesn't take as much as you might think.